-Immediate denial suspension of RTA service may be effected by a law enforcement officer or any authorized RTA employee.
+Immediate denial of RTA service may be effected by a law enforcement officer or any RTA employee.
 Failure to comply with denial of service or suspension of service shall be grounds for criminal trespass prosecution.
-For initial minor infractions, patrons of RTA service who have been denied or removed from service or suspended must petition (either verbally or in writing) to the RTA Operations Manager in order to resume transit service privileges.
-The RTA Operations Manager will respond in writing (using US Postal Service Certified Mail) within five business days with details on the date riding privileges will be reinstated.
+For initial minor infractions, patrons of RTA service who have been denied or removed from service must petition (either verbally or in writing) to the RTA Operations Manager in order to resume transit service privileges.